rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/get_ticket.md

 The Service Principal Name, the format is `service_name/FQDN` .
 Ex: cifs/dc01.mydomain.local.
 This option is only used when requesting a TGS.

+### IMPERSONATE
+The user on whose behalf a TGS is requested (it will use S4U2Self/S4U2Proxy to request the ticket).

 ### KrbUseCachedCredentials
 If set to `true`, it looks for a matching TGT in the database and, if found, use it for Kerberos authentication.
 Default is `true`.